 God Forgives Us Conditionally

 The Lord’s Prayer is probably the most widely known prayer in the world.
-Yet it contains a statement most of us repeat without really considering what it means: “Forgive us our debts, as we also have forgiven our debtors” (Matt.
-6:12).
+Yet it contains a statement most of us repeat without really considering what it means: “And forgive us our debts, as we also have forgiven our debtors” (Matt.
+6:12, NIV).
 This means we’re asking God to forgive us like, how, in the same manner, or to the same extent we have forgiven (past tense) others.
-Jesus clearly was saying this is the manner in which God forgives us, because he emphasized the point after he completed the prayer: “For if you forgive men when they sin against you, your heavenly Father will also forgive you.
-But if you do not forgive men their sins, your Father will not forgive your sins” (Matt.
+Jesus clearly was saying this is the manner in which God forgives us, because he emphasized the point after he completed the prayer: “For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
+But if you do not forgive others their sins, your Father will not forgive your sins” (Matt.
 6:14-15).

 We’re to forgive others so our Father in heaven may forgive us.

 For a more complete study, please go to the following article: Unforgiveness: Is It Really a Problem?